kavia-common/link-loop-puzzle-40557-40566/link_loop_frontend/README.md

 - Responsive, accessible grid with pointer and touch support
 - Smooth SVG path animation for drawing
 - Undo and Reset controls
-- Timer with pause on completion
+- Timer with pause on completion and explicit Start/Restart controls (timer starts when Start is clicked)
 - Validation for cell coverage, adjacency, and digit order
 - Optional leaderboard integration via environment variable (backend is optional)
 - Minimal dependencies, no heavy UI framework